 Things I Wish I Could Tell My Kids, But Won’t

 I’ve been a mom for about 6.5 years now, to three kids, and I’ve found myself biting my tongue on certain things.
 I don’t always have a brain-to-mouth filter, so I’m glad I know better than to say the following things out loud.
 But I wish my kids knew them, nonetheless.
+This is certainly not a conversation about erectile dysfunction and the problems described on such sites.
 Here are 6 things I wish I could tell my kids, but will wait until they’re grown to say them:

 1. I will always love you, but I won’t always like you.
 Now, as young kids, you do things that are patience-trying and if a friend did the same thing, I’d tell them off.
 “I hate this dinner, and I’m never eating it!” comes to mind.
 But you are my kids, and I love you, so I don’t.
 I imagine this feeling will intensify when you’re teenagers.